1 Getting Started

 [1] "1" "2" "3" "dog"

-R hasn’t explicitly complained, but it has done something without telling you what it has done.
+R hasn’t explicitly complained, but it has done something in the background without telling you.
 The numbers we entered now have quotation marks around them.
 They have been turned in to strings.
 Keep an eye out for quotation marks — sometimes you might think you are dealing with numbers, but really you are dealing with strings.
-This is a common problem when loading your own data.
+This is a common problem when loading data from external files (e.g., from a .csv file).

 Why worry?
-Well, your code likely won’t work if you have strings rather than numbers.
+Your code likely won’t work if you have strings rather than numbers.
 For instance, you can’t apply arithmetic operators to strings.

 "1" + "2"